jphaugla/redisAthenaQuickSight/README.md

 ```

 ### Continue with the workshop
+* this query should bring back data in athena but some timing issues may require the rerunning of the redis-cli commands on the redis instance
+Run this query in athena
+*select * from "lambda:redis".redis.nation limit 10;*
 The [Labs - Athena Basics](https://athena-in-action.workshop.aws/30-basics.html) section does not use the Redis connector but does have the section on "Visualize with QuickSight".
 The important part for the Redis Connector is [Labs - Federated Queries](https://athena-in-action.workshop.aws/40-federatedquery.html).

 ### Cleanup